 4. Do: Figure out easy meals and snacks that are microwavable

-While living in the dorms, you will probably be eating most meals in the dining hall.
-Inside your dorm room, you will likely only have the microwave to cook meals.
+While living in the dorms, you will probably eat most meals in the dining hall.
+You will likely only have the microwave to cook meals in your dorm room.
 The summer before leaving for college, figure out your favorite microwavable meals or snacks that you can make in the dorms!
-One of my favorite things to make in the dorms was microwavable udon and I also loved making fresh salads.
+One of my favorite things to make in the dorms was microwavable udon, and I also loved making fresh salads.

 5. Do: Double-check to make sure your school received your final transcripts

 Make sure your college has received your transcripts on time!
 If your high school made a mistake and, for some reason, your transcripts are not received, colleges can revoke admission, even if it is not your fault, which is why it is crucial to double-check that your transcripts have been received.

 6. Do: Mark your calendar for important dates

 At the beginning of the summer, mark your calendar full of important dates, including class registration, the housing deadline, tuition and fee due dates, orientation, club sign-up deadlines, etc. You do not want to miss out on anything because you forgot about a deadline.